 This post may contain affiliate links.
 Please read our disclosure policy.

-- Simple Ingredients: All you need are pantry staples like rice, canned tomatoes, and common spices.
+- Simple Ingredients: Made with pantry staples like rice, canned tomatoes, and basic spices.

-- Pairs Well: Serve it alongside your favorite Mexican dishes or as a satisfying meal on its own.
+- Great Side or Main: Serve with Mexican dishes or enjoy on its own.

 Ingredients

-- Butter/Olive Oil: Adds richness; use extra-virgin olive oil for a healthier option.
+- Butter or Olive Oil: Adds richness.
+Use extra-virgin olive oil for a lighter option.

 How To Make Spanish Rice

-These step-by-step photos and instructions help you visualize how to make a small batch of Spanish Rice.
+These photos and instructions help you visualize how to make a small batch of Spanish rice.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Melt butter in a 10-inch skillet over medium-high heat.
+- Toast the Rice: Melt butter in a 10-inch skillet over medium-high heat.
+Add the rice and stir frequently for about 2 minutes, until lightly browned.

 Expert Tips

-- Toast the Rice: Before adding liquids, sauté the rice in butter or olive oil until golden.
-This step unlocks extra flavor and ensures the rice cooks evenly.
+- Toast the Rice: Sauté the rice in butter or oil until lightly golden before adding liquids.
+This adds flavor and helps it cook evenly.

 Frequently Asked Questions